NlGHT/dwm-default-tag-apps/README.md

 Currently multi-monitor is supported up to 8.
 You can change this by changing the size of `lastchosentag[8]` and `previouschosentag[8]` in `dwm.c`.

+Additionally there is now support for instantaneously spawning a new app if there is nothing open on the given tag being switched to.
+This behaviour is configured by the variable `spawnonviewchange` located at the top of `config.h`/`config.def.h`.

 You can quickly try out the patch by compiling with `sudo make install` in the project directory.

 Download